cebcar/Tuxedo-ij/TechDocs/DevOps/tools/IntelliJ.md

   - add annotated tag, normally "vYYMM.0.1" for a new project, with message
 - commit; push

+### Diff with External Files
+- View | Compare with ... (cD)
+  - scroll to view each file
+  - WARNING: down arrow goes to the next file

 ## Special Documentation Files

 ### Workflows